 Of course, the aluminum jacket is only one part of the arrow.
 Fortunately, it’s well-made from tip to tail.

-The jackets fit over a strong, lightweight, and high-impact carbon shaft.check price
+The jackets fit over a strong, lightweight, and high-impact carbon shaft.Check Latest Price

 FMJ arrows from Easton contain a patented carbon and aluminum alloy that creates strength while remaining lightweight.

 Additionally, the arrows have a small diameter combined with a thick-walled carbon core.

 Unique Hidden Insert Technology (HIT) reinforces the shaft to help augment penetration and durability.

 The extra weight of a metal jacket can potentially pose issues related to distance and aiming, but fortunately, that’s not a significant problem with the Eastons.
 They’re constructed with strict weight standards.

 Easton FMJ arrows are far more durable than traditional carbon shafts.
 Even if they break (after all, no arrow is unbreakable), they won’t splinter.